 With this simple example — without writing any code — we’ve demonstrated a lot of what you can do with a streaming application.
 Now you can explore the UI to discover what additional operators you might like to try.
 You might also want to take a look at copying, exporting, and importing your application while you have a handy example to play with.

-This tutorial is part of the Learning path: Get started with IBM Streams.
-To continue the series and learn more about IBM Streams, take a look at the next part of the series: a code pattern, Ingest data from Apache Kafka.
+This tutorial is part of the IBM Streams learning path.
 As you continue with this learning path, we’ll show you how to use machine learning models for mid-stream AI, and add operators that include Python code.
 We’ll even use the Python API to run a streaming application from a Jupyter Notebook.